dongdongO/AutoParkingReservation/README.md

 ### Setup "Vehicle A" and "Vehicle B" Agents
 1. Install uAgent dependency.
-2-a.
-Run agent/local/simulVehicle.py code for visualization with Matplotlib 2-b.
-Or run agent/local/VehicleA.py and agent/local/VehicleB.py in each JetRacer
+2. Run agent/local/simulVehicle.py code for visualization with Matplotlib (or run agent/local/VehicleA.py and agent/local/VehicleB.py in each JetRacer)
-3. If then Address will pop up.
+4. If then Address will pop up.
 Remember This!
-4. Now, Vehicle Agent is running on your local system.
+5. Now, Vehicle Agent is running on your local system.

 ### Setup "Charging Station" Service
 1. Go to agentverse's My Agents tab.